iamvishalkhare/rake/README.md

 Keywords extraction from a given paragraph of text is what this project does.

+## Installing instructions
+1. Clone the repo
+2. mvn clean install
+3. Open RakeAlgorithm.java in STS or eclipse
+4. Right click on the file
+5. Select Run as -> Java application

+## Output of algorithm
 rakefile.txt in resources folder contains an article written by me on "Angular Routing" - https://medium.com/@iamvishalkhare/angular-routing-navigation-bab9880ec4be

 Following are the results along with the score after passing the text of the article mentioned above to the algorithm-